Cover Design

 Your book cover is the first point of contact between you and the reader.
 Once you let your book out into the wide world, you’re automatically signing it up for an intense speed-dating session with all the book readers out there, and it’s up to you to make sure it’s ready.
 Like many things in this world, speed dating is all about first impressions, so it falls to you to make sure that your book looks absolutely stunning.
 In this case, that means a killer cover.

 If this article was anything like the other book cover blog posts out there, this is probably where we’d insert a lukewarm joke about how we all judge books by their cover, despite the oft-repeated preschool adage, isn’t that funny?
 Haha.
+Let’s not.

 Now that we got that out of the way: books with eye-catching covers sell more copies than those without–it’s that simple.
 There are more books being published than ever before, and as self-publishing becomes more popular, this trend isn’t stopping anytime soon.
 This unprecedented diversity makes it more critical than ever to stand out.
 A genre-appropriate, attention-grabbing design can make the difference between success and failure.
 Your cover is therefore an essential part of your promotional toolkit.

-So, what should you consider when designing a book cover?
 Well, before you start creating your cover (or hiring someone to do it), do some research.
 Think about the message you would like to convey to your readers.
 Who’s your target audience?
 Does your book address a problem that your target audience has (it should), and how do you translate that visually?
 What kind of covers do books similar to yours have?

+Sound boring?
+Well, the good news is that you’ve already started!
 In this article, we’ll help you plan and conceptualize your book cover design.

 A good cover should immediately convey a book’s genre in an instant.
 Two instants are also fine.
 Three instants would be pushing it.
 To that end, you need to take several things into account when designing your cover: the genre, your target audience, your plot/themes, and–if you’re writing nonfiction–the topic of your book, plain and simple.
 Your cover should ideally incorporate and project information about all of these things.